 Employment income is the total earnings of an employee that arise from an employment relationship.
 Total earnings refer to all income received by or credited in favor of an employee arising from an employment relationship.

 Employment income includes the following: wages, salaries, bonuses, allowances, overtime payments, leave payments, commission, gratuity, supplementary pay, fees, severance pay and other income of similar nature.
 It may even be gifts by the employer or third parties that would otherwise not be given, but for the employment relationship.
+Find the guide on the attachments below

 How is the employment income taxed?